KellarBrown/pandas-challenge/README.md

 # pandas-challenge
 * Written Analysis
   * There are several relationships we can identify with this dataset.
-For example, students have higher passing rates in charter schools as opposed to that    district school.
+For example, students have higher passing rates in charter schools as opposed to that    in district schools.
 Students also perform better at reading than at math.
 * PyCitySchools_Analysis
   * District Summary
   * School Summary